 HINT: Run them side by side if you are running in the outfield.
 The competition makes for better times.

-- Hitting will make or break a team.
-Have a coach or a consistent pitching machine throw about 10 pitches to every player.
-Giving only 3 or 4 pitches may eliminate some good hitters.
+- Hitting will make or break a team – Have a coach or a consistent pitching machine throw about 10 pitches to every player.
+Giving only 3 or 4 pitches may eliminate some good (albeit nervous) hitters.
 Don’t always look for the guy who can knock one over the fence if he strikes out a lot.
-Look for the guys who hit the ball hard, hopefully gap doubles.
+Look for the guys who hit the ball consistently hard, hopefully, gap doubles.
 While some players are hitting, make sure you have other groups doing something else, such as running or fielding.
 Don’t put all the guys on the field and have them play a game…..yet.
 When picking your team, always pick the guy that may hit for average and hopefully, some power.
 Remember, base hits will win you more ball games than the occasional long ball.

-2nd baseman– Quick hands and quick feet.
-Doesn’t have to be very big so he needs to be able to make contact at the plate especially if he is small and doesn’t bring too much pop with the bat.
+2nd baseman – Quick hands and quick feet.
+Doesn’t have to be very big so he needs to be able to make contact at the plate especially if he is small and doesn’t bring much pop with the bat.

-Shortstop– The leader of your infield and very quick and hopefully, fast.
-If he can’t cover the whole left side of the infield, than he should be a 2nd baseman.
-Should be very athletic and maybe your leadoff or #2 hitter.
+Shortstop – The leader of your infield with quick hands and feet; hopefully, fast.
+If he can’t cover the whole left side of the infield, then he should be a 2nd baseman.
+Should be very athletic and maybe your leadoff or #2 hitter unless he is of your best power sources.

-Left Fielder– Should be able to charge in very well because he needs to play deeper than most of your outfielders due to so many right-handed pull hitters.
+Left Fielder – Should be able to charge in very well because he needs to play deeper than most of your outfielders due to so many right-handed pull hitters.
 Doesn’t need the best arm but couldn’t hurt.
+Many times he may have your outfield’s weakest arm.

-Center Fielder– Good to great arm, should be one of the best and quickest athletes on your team.
+Center Fielder – Good to great arm (if you are lucky), should be one of the best and quickest athletes on your team.
 If he can’t cover much ground, don’t pick him or put him in left or right if he has a superior arm.
 He gives the corner outfielders confidence.
 Remember.the game is won “up the middle!”

-Right Fielder– Big arm, needs to make the longest throws on the field.
+Right Fielder – Big arm, needs to make the longest throws on the field.
 Again, the older the player, the more he is expected to hit for power.
-Doesn’t need great speed, covers limited amount of ground.
+Doesn’t need great speed, covers a limited amount of ground.

 - Always make sure most of your team can pitch or catch.
 You can never run out of those.
 Pitchers at the younger levels tend to be the most athletic and/or advanced players.